tonCodesData/PowerBI_adventure-works-sales-report/Readme.md

 ### A Dynamic dashboard for Adventure Works company's sales and quotas using PowerBI

 Thanks for your interest!
-Please checkout the full report by clicking View raw [here](https://github.com/tonCodesData/adventure-works-sales-report-powerBI/blob/main/Project%20Revenue%20analysis%20of%20Adventure%20Works.pbix)
+Please checkout the full report by clicking View raw [here](https://github.com/tonCodesData/adventure-works-sales-report-powerBI/blob/main/Project%20Revenue%20analysis%20of%20Adventure%20Works.pbix) to experience the dynamic nature of the report.

 Screenshots of the dashboard: